tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 ## Blockchain Case Study

-Your task is to create a case study that analyzes how a Canadian FinTech blockchain company is using technology to solve a standing financial problem in Canada.
+For this part one assignment, your task is to create a case study that analyzes how a Canadian FinTech blockchain company is using technology to solve a standing financial problem in Canada.

 In this homework assignment, you will: